gpp-games/MIXAMO-GODOT/README.md

 # MIXAMO-GODOT
 Blender-Script, that lets you batch import + export Mixamo-Animations from .fbx to .escn .
-With or without RootMotion.
+With and without RootMotion.
 !
 Blender Version 2.80, 2.81 - Not tested with other versions.
 !
 Doesn't work with meshes currently, only bare armatures with animations.
 !
 Can't join animations in a single file, yet.